Subordinate Class Percentage definition

 On each Distribution Date on which the Class Principal Amounts of the Non-AP Senior Certificates relating to two or more Collateral Groups have been reduced to zero, any amounts distributable pursuant to this Section 5.02(f)(i) will be allocated, as to each applicable Class of Subordinate Certificates, in proportion to such Class’s Subordinate Class Percentage of the Subordinate Principal Distribution Amount for the Collateral Group relating to each such retired Senior Certificate.

-On each Distribution Date on which the aggregate Certificate Principal Balance of the Senior Certificates has been reduced to zero, any amounts distributable pursuant to this Section 3.01(a) shall be allocated, as to each applicable Class of Subordinate Certificates, in proportion to such Class’s Subordinate Class Percentage of the Subordinate Principal Distribution Amount.
+On each Distribution Date on which the aggregate Certificate Principal Balance of the Senior Certificates of two or more Certificate Groups has been reduced to zero, any amounts distributable pursuant to this Section 3.01(b) will be allocated, as to each applicable Class of Subordinate Certificates, in proportion to such Class’s Subordinate Class Percentage of the Subordinate Principal Distribution Amount for the Collateral Group relating to each such retired Certificate Group.

 Subordinate Class Percentage: As to any Distribution Date and any Class of Subordinate Certificates, a fraction, expressed as a percentage, the numerator of which is the Class Principal Amount of such Class on such date, and the denominator of which is the aggregate of the Class Principal Amounts of all Classes of Subordinate Certificates on such date.